 With each new triumph Ray impressed more viewers on national TV, drawing accolades from the media for his thrilling style and dramatic victories.
 “Bang that body!
 Boom!
 Then come up to the chin!” was the only strategy he knew, as told by “Boom Boom” himself to an enthralled Sugar Ray Leonard.
 And Ray replies, “I could never fight that way!”
 Indeed, it takes a special kind of boxer to trade shot-for-shot every time out, but if the talented Leonard could never fight that way, “Boom Boom” could never fight any other way, even if he had tried.

-Inevitably, the triumphant mood of Mancini’s meteoric rise to the top of the boxing world changes when we revisit the Duk-Koo Kim fight, a tragic contest that still casts a shadow 34 years later.
+Inevitably, the triumphant mood of Mancini’s meteoric rise to the top of the boxing world changes when we revisit the Duk-Koo Kim fight, a tragic contest that still casts a shadow almost four decades later.
 In documenting the ominous showdown, the film features interviews conducted with Kim’s wife, son, parents-in-law and trainer, all living in South Korea, all of whom paint a vivid picture of the rugged, determined and fatally valiant fighter.

 A veritable war of attrition, Mancini vs Kim was fought in Las Vegas in front of thousands of rabid spectators and broadcast on national television.
 The vicious contest seemed destined to become an epic battle for the ages, as the punishment exchanged between both battlers was unrelenting.
 The bout was a war, with both Ray and Duk-Koo determined to stay on their feet and fight until the bitter end.
 And when the end finally came in the early moments of the fourteenth round, it was a hammering right from Mancini that floored Kim and forever sealed the fate of the Asian warrior.
 Kim was immediately taken to the hospital, where he would die four days later from a brain hemorrhage.